Waste Water Managment/Septic

 A private wastewater disposal system must be sized according to site conditions, which vary throughout the county.
 Each site must be evaluated by a Department of Public Health representative to accurately determine the characteristics of the soil layers which exist below the land surface and other features of the area, such as the water table level and surface drainage patterns.

 A permit will be issued to you if the conditions found on the site are acceptable for the installation of an onsite wastewater treatment and disposal system.
 The permit you receive is valid for two years and will state certain minimum standards for the construction of the system.
 It is very important that you inform the installer of the minimum requirements for the system—any changes must be approved by this office prior to installation.

-Septic system installers must be registered by the Saginaw County Department of Public Health.
+Septic system installers must be registered by the SSaginaw County Health Department.
 In addition, your well should be installed by a well driller licensed by the Michigan Department of Environmental Quality to meet the requirements of the Water Quality Law—Act 368, P.A. of 1978.
 Locate the well and septic system where they will be easy to service.